-A collection of brief summaries of available literature on various topics that may be relevant to your practice.
+A collection of brief summaries of literature available on various topics that may be of relevance to your practice.
 The summaries are not systematic reviews and are in no way intended to act as definitive guidelines; their aim is to summarise the content and conclusions of current literature available on the highlighted subject.

-NCOR are launching a Centre For Reviews (CFR) in 2017.
-This will be a one-stop-shop for all osteopaths who want to read summaries of the latest evidence relating to osteopathic care and management.
-The first major piece of work that the CFR will undertake is a systematic review of manual therapies in the treatment of babies…
+NCOR launched a Centre For Reviews (CFR) in 2017.
+This aims to be a one-stop-shop for osteopaths who want to read summaries of the latest evidence relating to osteopathic care and management.
+The first major piece of work that the CFR undertook was a systematic review of manual therapies in the treatment of babies and children.

 PREOS – Patient Reported Experiences of Osteopathic Services